 At least 5 minutes.
 Try to make time for this practice at least once per week.

-Ask a friend, family member, colleague, romantic partner, or other acquaintance to tell you about a good thing that happened to him or her today.
-It does not matter what type of event or how important it was, as long as it was a positive thing that happened to him or her and he or she feels comfortable discussing it.
+Ask a friend, family member, colleague, romantic partner, or other acquaintance to tell you about a good thing that happened to them today.
+It does not matter what type of event or how important it was, as long as it was a positive thing that happened to them and they feel comfortable discussing it.

 As they share, listen and try to respond in an “active-constructive” manner, meaning that you:

 Many people, when they first hear about this exercise, worry that when they try to do it, their responses will sound phony or scripted.
 However, once they start, people report that it feels natural and easy to do.

 One strategy is to pick a specific aspect of the event that resonates with you and begin by commenting on that: “You seem really happy about what your boss said—tell me more.”
 Or, “It must have been satisfying to do so well on something you worked so hard for.”

 Gable, S. L., Gonzaga, G., & Strachman, A. (2006).
 Will you be there for me when things go right?
 Social Support for Positive Events.
 Journal of Personality and Social Psychology, 91, 904-917.

 During a laboratory-based interaction, romantic partners who responded to each other’s news of positive events in the active-constructive style described above reported greater relationship well-being and were less likely to have broken up two months later.

 Hovasapian, A. & Levine, L. J. (2018).
 Keeping the magic alive: Social sharing of positive life experiences sustains happiness.
 Cognition and Emotion, 32(8), 1559-70.